ibm-cloud-docs/codeengine/subscription-cron.md

 ```
 {: pre}

 If you delete an app or a job, the subscription is not deleted.
-Instead, the subscription moves to ready state of `false` because the subscription depends on the availability of the application or job.
+Instead, in the CLI, the subscription moves to ready state of `false` because the subscription depends on the availability of the application or job.
 If you re-create the app or job (or another app or job with the same name), your subscription reconnects and the Ready state is `true`.
 {: note}

-**ANDREAS Is this true for console too??
-What displays in console?**